The single biggest restriction on the performance of any private medical practice is:

 Quite simply because MHM continually stresses the importance to its clients of making sure absolutely all data required to raise an invoice is obtained right at the start.

 Even when MHM receives the data, its checked before an attempt to raise an invoice is even made.

 In other words, concentrating on what is IMPORTANT reduces the number of times an issue becomes URGENT.

-At 5pm I stop whatever it is I’m doing and check all the tasks completed during the day, think about anything that needs to be revisited on Monday and add them to Monday’s ICAL when it will start all over again.
+At 5 pm I stop whatever it is I’m doing and check all the tasks completed during the day, think about anything that needs to be revisited on the next day and add them to my ICAL.

-Pomodoro therefore breaks the day up, keeps me focused and forces me to work in highly concentrated 45 minute chunks.
-It means I have to stop staring at an Imac screen for hours at a time and getting a headache too.
+It means I have to stop staring at an iMac screen for hours at a time and getting a headache too.

 It also means the tasks that are IMPORTANT receive the level of attention they deserve.

 As a result, I rarely find myself facing anything that is URGENT.

 By the way, Pomodoro is Italian for tomato.
 The technique was devised by Francesco Cirillo in the 1980s and based on a tomato-shaped timer.
 Hence the name!